connor-makowski/type_enforced/README.md

 ## Validate class instances and classes

-Type enforcer can enforce class instances and classes easily.
+Type enforcer can enforce class instances and classes.
 There are a few caveats between the two.

 To enforce a class instance, simply pass the class itself as a type hint:
 ```py